 The Company's 2019 Stock Option and Grant Plan (the "2019 Plan") provides for the Company to grant incentive stock options ("ISO"), non-qualified stock options, unrestricted stock awards, restricted stock awards ("RSA") and other stock-based awards (collectively, the "Awards") to the officers, employees, consultants and other key persons of the Company.
-The 2019 Plan is administered by the board of directors, or at the discretion of the board of directors, by a committee of the board of directors.
-The exercise prices, vesting and other restrictions are determined at the discretion of the board of directors, or its committee if so delegated.
+The 2019 Plan was administered by the Board of Directors, or at the discretion of the Board of Directors, by a committee of the Board of Directors.
+The exercise prices, vesting and other restrictions are determined at the discretion of the Board of Directors, or its committee if so delegated.